nJStanton1/Wanderers-Nook---Walks/content/routes/littleborough-10k-loop-km/index.md

 From here you will head down a small stream.
 This stream is one of an uncountable group that feed into the huge lake.
 Crossing the bridge further down, you'll dip back into the woodland.
 Keep an eye out for water fowl in this area!

-Heading down the road you will come accross the Hollingworth Visitor Area.
+Heading down the road you will come across the Hollingworth Visitor Area.
 This includes toilets, and a cafe.
 I recommend a stop here as these are the last toilets on the route.

 Further down the road, you come out at Hollingworth.
 When you turn left, you'll have a great panorama around you.
-With the lake, with people enjoying watersports to your right, and rolling hills and meadows to your left.
+With the lake, with people enjoying water sports to your right, and rolling hills and meadows to your left.
 Follow this road for a couple kilometers and feel yourself entering the countryside as people become rarer, and the area greener.

 ### Schofield Hall Hill: